JoshuaCarter/Vanguard-40k/VanguardCoreRules.md

 ## The Golden Rules

 - Vanguard is played according to the normal 40k core rules unless stated otherwise.
-- If any rule here contradicts an earlier rule, then the latter rule overrides the former.
 - All games are played using a ***points limit***.

 ## Building An Army